 Marketing calls should never force you to avoid answering your own phone.
 The first thing you should do is contact the Telephone Preference Service (TPS), run by the Direct Marketing Association.
 The service is free and allows you to opt out of receiving marketing communications.
 It also prevents marketing calls from business development firms, charities, voluntary organisations and political parties.
 You can register your home and mobile numbers with the scheme.

-When you sign up with new websites there are often 2 tick boxes – one for their terms and conditions and the other to receive communications from select partners.
-Do not tick this box!
+When you sign up with new websites there are often two tick boxes – one for their terms and conditions and the other to receive communications from select partners.
+Do not tick this box.
 If you do, you are consenting to your data being sold to third party companies – this is considered prior consent.

-Even though you may have opted out via the Telephone Preference Service you will still receive communications from companies that have your data via this process.
+Even though you may have opted out via the TPS you will still receive communications from companies that have your data via this process.
 This loophole is extremely unfair and the Government is now considering if this law should be changed.
-Personally, I find it unbelievable that this law still exists and it certainly needs to be amended as Alex’s case demonstrates!

 Silent phone calls

 Silent calls are usually from an automated system in a contact centre.
 The system automatically dials phone numbers – if you answer, the system connects you to a member of staff in the contact centre.
 However, if no one in the contact centre is available the line will stay ominously silent.

 Any company that uses a system like this is obliged to publish their phone number.
 Once you get off the call, you should ring 1471 to find out the number.
 Alternately, call your phone provider and request the caller’s phone number.
 You can then make a complaint through Resolver.

 These are known as lead generation calls.
 These calls aim to capture your details – they'll then sell these on to a firm as a lead.
 Companies making these calls must have your permission to make these calls to you.
 If you have not given permission, you should contact the Information Commissioner's Office with as much information as possible.
 Call them on 0303 123 1113.